Camp Friendship booth at the CharlottesvilleFamily Camp Expo

 A parent’s guide to Virginia summer camp fairs — where to go, what to ask, and how to make the most of these one-stop camp expos.

-Each year, as winter thaws and spring approaches, families begin hunting for summer camp opportunities.
-One of the smartest moves you can make is to attend a camp fair — a one-stop event where dozens of camps exhibit, answer questions, and hand out brochures.
-It’s a chance to see your options in person, talk with directors, and get a sense of camp culture before you commit.
+Each year, as winter thaws and spring approaches, Virginia families begin the hunt for the perfect summer camp experiences for their kids.
+One of the smartest moves you can make is to attend a camp fair — a one-stop event where you can meet dozens of camps, talk with directors, and get a sense of camp culture before you commit.

-Virginia offers several high-quality camp fairs (some local, some regional), and even if you can’t attend, knowing what to expect and when to look for them can give you an advantage in planning.
-Below is what to expect, current fairs to watch, and strategies to make the most of them.
+Virginia offers several high-quality camp fairs (some local, some regional).
+Even if you can’t attend, knowing when they are happening and how they operate can give you an advantage in planning.
+Below, we’ve outlined what to expect at these events, highlighted the fairs to watch this year, and shared strategies for making the most of each event.

 What to Expect at a Camp Fair